A Beginner's Guide to TN Workers' Compensation

-Open Records Request Policy
+Open Records Request Rules

 Pursuant to Tenn.
 Code Ann. § 10-7-503(g), the following Public Records Policy for the Bureau of Workers’ Compensation is hereby adopted to provide economical and efficient access to public records as provided under the Tennessee Public Records Act (“TPRA”) in Tenn.
 Code Ann. § 10-7-501, et seq.

 This newsletter published by the Bureau of Workers' Compensation, highlights breaking news, updates, event notices, job postings, and provide plenty of resources to make it easier than ever to stay up-to-date with what's happening at the Tennessee Bureau of Workers' Compensation.

 Electronic billing, or e-billing, is the exchange of electronic medical billing transactions between providers and payers in the workers' compensation system according to a set of uniform guidelines.
 In Tennessee, eBilling is mandatory for both payers and health care providers.